-In 1979, Daniels left wpat to become a general manager himself.
-He and his family moved to Rhode Island, where he took the position of vice president and general manager of wpro-am-fm Providence.
+In 1979, Daniels left WPAT to become a general manager himself.
+He and his family moved to Rhode Island, where he took the position of vice president and general manager of WPRO-AM-FM Providence.
 The AM station was adult contemporary; the FM was contemporary hit.
-Combined with his experience at easy listening format WPAT, Daniels was getting a feel for a variety of for-
+Combined with his experience at easy listening format WPAT, Daniels was getting a feel for a variety of formats.

-Daniels was made wpro president in 1984, remaining in that position until 1986, when he once again convinced Capital Cities to give him some time away from the office.
+Daniels was made WPRO president in 1984, remaining in that position until 1986, when he once again convinced Capital Cities to give him some time away from the office.